Myocardial infarction complications: Myocardial rupture

-Myocardial rupture is most common three to seven days after myocardial infarction, commonly of small degree, but may occur one day to three weeks later.
+Myocardial rupture is most common three to seven days after myocardial infarction, commonly of a small degree, but may occur one day to three weeks later.
 In the modern era of early revascularization and intensive pharmacotherapy as treatment for MI, the incidence of myocardial rupture is about 1% of all MIs.
 This may occur in the free walls of the ventricles, the septum between them, the papillary muscles, or less commonly the atria.
-Rupture occurs because of increased pressure against the weakened walls of the heart chambers due to heart muscle that cannot pump blood out effectively.
-The weakness may also lead to ventricular aneurysm, a localized dilation or ballooning of the heart chamber.
+Rupture occurs because increased pressure against the weakened walls of the heart chambers occurs when the heart muscle cannot pump blood out effectively.
+The weakness may also lead to a ventricular aneurysm, a localized dilation or ballooning of the heart chamber.

 Risk factors for myocardial rupture include completion of infarction (no revascularization performed), female sex, advanced age, and a lack of a previous history of myocardial infarction.
-In addition, the risk of rupture is higher in individuals who are revascularized with a thrombolytic agent than with PCI.
+In addition, the risk of rupture is higher in individuals who are revascularized with a thrombolytic agent than with percutaneous coronary intervention.
 The shear stress between the infarcted segment and the surrounding normal myocardium (which may be hypercontractile in the post-infarction period) makes it a nidus for rupture.

-Rupture is usually a catastrophic event that may result a life-threatening process known as cardiac tamponade, in which blood accumulates within the pericardium or heart sac, and compresses the heart to the point where it cannot pump effectively.
+Rupture is usually a catastrophic event that may result in a life-threatening process known as cardiac tamponade, in which blood accumulates within the pericardium or heart sac.
+It compresses the heart to the point where it cannot pump effectively.
 Rupture of the intraventricular septum (the muscle separating the left and right ventricles) causes a ventricular septal defect with shunting of blood through the defect from the left side of the heart to the right side of the heart, which can lead to right ventricular failure as well as pulmonary overcirculation.
-Rupture of the papillary muscle may also lead to acute mitral regurgitation and subsequent pulmonary edema and possibly even cardiogenic shock.
+Rupture of the papillary muscle may also lead to acute mitral regurgitation and subsequent fluid in the lungs and possibly even cardiogenic shock.

 Arrhythmia

 A 12 lead electrocardiogram showing ventricular tachycardia.

-Since the electrical characteristics of the infarcted tissue change (see pathophysiology section), arrhythmias are a frequent complication.
+Since the electrical characteristics of the infarcted tissue change (see pathophysiology section), abnormal heart rhythms are a frequent complication.
 The re-entry phenomenon may cause rapid heart rates (ventricular tachycardia and even ventricular fibrillation), and ischemia in the electrical conduction system of the heart may cause a complete heart block (when the impulse from the sinoatrial node, the normal cardiac pacemaker, does not reach the heart chambers).

 Pericarditis

 As a reaction to the damage of the heart muscle, inflammatory cells are attracted.
-The inflammation may reach out and affect the heart sac.
+The inflammation may extend and affect the heart sac.
 This is called pericarditis.
 In Dressler's syndrome, this occurs several weeks after the initial event.
-If pericarditis were to persist, pericardial effusion may also occur which could in turn lead to cardiac tamponade if not properly treated.
+If pericarditis were to persist, pericardial effusion may also occur, which could in turn lead to cardiac tamponade if not properly treated.